The Latest Happenings in my World

 External build up of siltExternal build up of silt

 Assisting me on the job are Clive Hillier (seen above) and Chris Wellwoood.
 Chris used to run Aurora Stained Glass at Narellan for many years.
 He currently runs a Life Drawing class for Liverpool Art Society.
-Clive operates Clive Hillier Stained and Art Glass at Mascot.
-He also teaches leadlighting for Australian Stained Glass Supplies at Leichhardt, so the windows are in very good hands.
+Clive operates Clive Hillier Stained and Art Glass now located at Kingsford.
+He previously taught leadlighting for many years at Australian Stained Glass Supplies when they were at Leichhardt and then Camperdown, (now primarily online sales, with a warehouse at Arncliffe) so the windows are in very good hands.
 The three of us are taking great care with the windows, spending long hours painstakingly cleaning each pane of glass both inside and out.
 There are also many small repairs to be done and just one panel requiring reconstruction.
 The last task will be to re-cement all the windows firmly into their stone rebates and re-hang the wire guards.

 Scraping away sludgeScraping away sludge